We are the Community of Asset Analysts

 Our underlying premise for service is that the best results combine expert judgment with computer power.
 The computer power is easy to understand.
 Speed, memory, and data.
 The expert judgment comes from appraisers who have an understanding of the valuation process, market familiarity, and the regulatory system.

 But there is a third element: the connection between the expert and the full data.
-This third element involves the connection between human judgment (model decisions) and computation (algorithms).
+This third element involves the connection between human judgment (model decisions) and computation (algorithms) and (now) artificial intelligence.

 From George Dell's Analogue Blog, September 27, 2017, entitled Don't Rgue With Me?: